-School office staff are take calls/ messages from parents/carers about absence and record it on the school system.
+School office staff take calls/ messages from parents and carers about absence and record it on the school system.

 Where they note patterns or significant levels of absence for a pupil they should share their concerns with the Attendance Officer and the DSL or Headteacher as they feel most relevant.
-This may be done by the Attendance officer (office), responsible for monitoring and collating all attendance through termly meetings with the Attendance Officer or, where concerns are significant, by speaking to the relevant people immediately.
+They will also alert a member of the Pastoral Team (VM, CWS or HWJ). where specific, identified children are prioritised for a home visit if they do not attend school for any reason.